National Insect Week returns in 2018

 Browsing for images of ‘mini-beast mansions’ on the web should bring up lots of good examples that you could take inspiration from.
 Just like bug boxes, mini-beast mansions come in a range of types and can have different names.
 As a result, if you really want to do your homework before building begins, it’s also worth surfing the web for ‘wildlife stack’ and ‘insect hotel’ (sometimes also used to describe smaller bug boxes).

 There are also some very good websites that provide tips and instructions to help with planning and construction for mini-beast mansions.
 Some good examples include the RSPB gardening section and the Wild About Gardens page on how to ‘Build a bug mansion’.

 The BBC website is (once again) well worth a visit, where a full colour mini-beast mansion fact-sheet is available for download, along with fact-sheets for other insect-friendly projects including ‘beetle buckets’, ‘bee cafes’ and compost heaps.
-The RHS website offers an equally good 3 page download for mini-beast mansions, including photos of several nice examples.
+The RHS website has a great page on making a 'bug hotel'.
 Alternatively, if you simply can’t wait to get started, then why not try my quick and easy ‘four-step guide to a mini-beast mansion’ below.